puppetlabs/puppetdb/documentation/api/meta/v1/server-time.markdown

 ## `GET /pdb/meta/v1/server-time`

-This query endpoint will return the current time of the clock on the PuppetDB server.
+This metadata endpoint will return the current time of the clock on the PuppetDB server.
 This can be useful as input to other time-based queries against PuppetDB, to eliminate the possibility of time differences between the clocks on client machines.